-The revolving credit agreement contains financial covenants, including financial covenants relating to current ratio, leverage, minimum EBITDA, and consecutive quarterly net losses.
-In addition, the agreement restricts capital expenditures, lease expenditures, other indebtedness, liens on assets, guarantees, loans and advances, dividends, and the merger, consolidation and the transfer of assets except in the ordinary course of business.
-As of December 31, 2016, the Company was in compliance with these debt covenants.
+The Bank of America Credit Agreement contains customary financial covenants, including financial covenants relating to the Company's solvency, leverage, and minimum EBITDA.
+In addition, the Bank of America Credit Agreement restricts certain capital expenditures, lease expenditures, other indebtedness, liens on assets, guarantees, loans and advances, dividends, and merger, consolidation and the transfer of assets except as permitted in the Bank of America Credit Agreement.
+The Bank of America Credit Agreement is collateralized by the Company's manufacturing facility, accounts receivable balance, inventory balance and other assets.